bl2-doutorado/artigo-sbqs-2025/cloud-native-tosca-profile/README.md

 #### cloud_native.nodes.StorageBackingService

-Services that storage data like a SQL database, eg. PostgresSQL, a NoSQL database, eg. Cassandra, or any other type of storage backing service.
+Services that store data like a SQL database, e.g., PostgresSQL, a NoSQL database, e.g., Cassandra, or any other type of storage backing service.

 ##### Properties